tomas347/FasterCrypt_docs/README.md

 ## Process
 1. Judges will test the unmodified algorithms on the target hardware and publish the resulting performance, this will become the mark to beat.
-2. Applicants submit their improved algorithms to the competition judges by the deadline (TODO).
+2. Applicants submit their improved algorithms to the competition judges by the deadline 15 May 2022.
 	- Proposals will remain under embargo until the applicant has won, or is eliminated from the competition
 	- Applicants MAY submit before the deadline for validation from the judges of the correctness of their application.
-3. After the deadline, judges will test the applications on the target hardware (TODO) and publish the results of testing
+3. After the deadline, judges will test the applications on the target hardware and publish the results of testing
 	- All submissions which:
 		1. Are in violation with the rules of the competition, or
 		2. Do not test better than the mark to beat